 They fear that, as trainees, they are not skilled or competent enough to be able to work effectively with clients.

 Their clients and referrers (invariably GPs) have completed user satisfaction questionnaires (which rate trainee rates on outcome).
 Over the past eighteen years the scores reported by both clients and GPs, out of a possible 0-10 have ranged from 6-10.
 Most are 8 or above, even from clients who have been seen by trainees for only 4-6 weeks due to a need for onward referral following competency difficulties.

-In CBT adherence and competence depend very much on the Alliance and with a poor Alliance they’re not really relevant.
-In a meta analysis of eight other differing therapies, evidence suggested that treatment fidelity was unrelated to treatment outcome.so adherence and competence appear to be unrelated.
+In CBT, adherence to protocols and therapist competence depend very much on the alliance and with a poor alliance they’re not really relevant.
+In a meta-analysis of eight other differing therapies, evidence suggested that treatment fidelity was unrelated to treatment outcome.
+So adherence and competence appear to be unrelated.

-Dies this apply to therapists?
-Large (if somewhat old) meta analyses provide no evidence for a relationship between experience and outcome.
+Does this apply to therapists?
+Large (if somewhat old) meta-analyses provide no evidence for a relationship between experience and outcome.
 We may not be getting worse but we’re not getting better either.